opeakinfenwa/Electronic-Learning/Readme.md

 The system is organized into clearly defined modules that ensure maintainability, scalability, and ease of development:

 * **User Module** – Manages user accounts, roles, and profiles.
-* **Auth Module** – Provides both local and Google OAuth-based authentication.
+* **Auth Module** – Provides both local and Google OAuth based authentication.
 * **Course Module** – Handles course creation, updates, and publishing.
-* **Enrollment Module** – Manages course enrollment logic with user-course relationships.
+* **Enrollment Module** – Manages course enrollment logic with user course relationships.
 * **Lesson Module** – Handles the management and retrieval of course lessons.

 ## Database Strategy with Prisma (PostgreSQL)